private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * The [!]:
   * Version number (contract code definition can be upgraded)
   * The template hash being implemented

 * The [contract code definition] also includes the initial state (hash?) for the contract.
   * e.g. all the sub-templates and their state.

+The contract definition MUST UTXO hold at least the `MINIMUM_OWNER_COLLATERAL` in Tari.

+The owner collateral is a small staked amount of at least `MINIMUM_OWNER_COLLATERAL`.
+The amount is hard-coded into consensus rules and is a nominal amount to prevent spam, and encourages asset owners to tidy up after themselves when a contract winds down.

+Initially, `MINIMUM_OWNER_COLLATERAL` is set at 200 Tari, but MAY be changed across network upgrades.

+Assuming the collateral is represented by the UTXO commitment $C = kG + vH$, the minimum requirement is verified by having the range-proof commit to $(k, v - v_\mathrm{min})$ rather than the usual  $(k, v)$.
+Note that this change requires us to modify the
+`TransactionOutput` definition to include a `minimum_value_commitment` field, defaulting to zero, to capture this extra information.

+* The owner collateral UTXO MUST have the `TRANSACTION_DEFINITION` output feature flag set.
+* The owner collateral MUST include a covenant that only permits it to be spent to a new `TRANSACTION_DEFINITION` UTXO (when transferring ownership of a contract), or as an unencumbered UTXO in a `CONTRACT_DEREGISTRATION` transaction.
+  TODO: This transaction is desirable because it tidies up the UTXO set.
+But this tx cannot be published before the VN shuts the contract down via a [peg-out transaction].

+#### The validator committee proposal
+[validator committee proposal]: #the-validator-committee-proposal "The validator committee proposal"

+  * The asset issuer broadcasts a [validator committee proposal] transaction.
+    * This transaction defines the "how" and "who" of the digital asset's management.
+    * It links to the contract definition UTXO.
+    * This transaction contains the "contract terms" for the management of the contract.
+    * This transaction contains the public keys of the proposed VN committee;
+    * a expiry date before which all the VNs must sign and agree to these terms (the [acceptance period]]);
+    * quorum conditions for acceptance of this proposal (default to 100%);
+    * this MUST be achieved by the asset issuer providing a UTXO that can only be spent by a multisig of the quorum of VNS performing a peg-in.
+There MAY be an [initial reward] that is paid to the VN committee when the UTXO is spent.
+    * part of this agreement MAY be a [side-chain deposit] amount that needs to be committed as part of the [peg-in];
+    * quorum conditions for peg-outs (e.g. I require a 3 of 5 threshold signature); In this instance peg-outs refer to an exit of the entire side-chain.
+We envisage that depositing and withdrawing funds into / out of the SC can be done via a template and will vary depending on the template (e.g. custodial vs self-custody / refund tx).
+    * The advertised consensus model for the side chain (this can't be enforced, but can be checked);
+    * Checkpoint parameters, including, frequency, rules around committee changes.

+If both the [acceptance period] and [peg-in period] elapses and quorum, the asset owner MAY spend the validator committee proposal UTXO back to himself to recover his funds.

+#### The contract acceptance transaction
+[contract acceptance transaction]: #the-contract-acceptance-transaction "The contract acceptance transaction"

+The asset issuer must then find a set of validator nodes that will manage the contract.
+This is typically done out-of-band, via a DEX, DAO or other marketplace.
+The VNs could also be owned by the issuer itself.

+  * Validator nodes MUST cryptographically [acknowledge and agree] to manage the contract.
+  * Each VN publishes a [contract acceptance transaction] committing the required stake.
+The UTXO is also an explicit agreement to manage the contract.
+  * In a PoW side chain, we still need a VN to act as "checkpoint publisher", so this step is still required for PoW chains.
+  * The UTXO has a time lock, that prevents the VN spending the UTXO before the [acceptance period] + [peg-in period] has lapsed.

+#### The peg-in period
+[peg-in period]: #the-peg-in-period "The peg-in period"

+Once the [acceptance period] has expired, [peg-in period] begins.

+At this point, VNs that have accepted the contract must
+    * allocate resources
+    * Setup whatever is needed to run the contract
+    * Set up consensus with their peer VNs (e.g. hotstuff)
+    * Intialise the contract and run the constructors
+    * Reach consensus on the initial state.
+    * Prepare the [peg-in] transaction.

+all before the [peg-in] period expires.

+#### The peg-in transaction
+[peg-in transaction]: #the-peg-in-transaction "The peg-in transaction"

+Side-chains MUST be initiated by virtue of a [peg-in] transaction.

+* Once the [acceptance period] has expired, [peg-in period] begins.
+* At this point, there MUST be a quorum of acceptance transactions from validator nodes. validator node committee MUST collaborate to produce, sign and broadcast the peg-in transaction by spending the [initial reward].
+This also serves the purpose of linking the peg-in to the specific contract that is being managed by the side-chain.
+* There is a minimum [side-chain deposit] that MUST be included in the peg-in UTXO.
+A single aggregated UTXO containing at least $$ m D $$ Tari, where _m_ is the number of VNs and _D_ is the deposit required.
+* This transaction also acts as the zero-th checkpoint for the contract.
+As such, it requires all the checkpoint information.
+* The state commitment is the merklish root of the state after running the code initialisation using the [initial data] provided in the [contract definition].

+#### Checkpoint transactions
+[checkpoint]: #checkpoint-transactions "Checkpoint transactions"

+* Validator nodes MUST periodically sign and broadcast a [checkpoint] transaction.
+  * The checkpoint UTXO MUST have the `CHECKPOINT` output feature.
+  * It contains the [contract_id]
+  * This feature contains a commitment to the current contract state.
+This is typically some sort of Merklish root.
+  * A checkpoint number, strictly increasing by 1 form the previous checkpoint
+  * The checkpoint MUST spend the previous checkpoint.
+This is guaranteed by virtue of a covenant.
+  * The checkpoint UTXO contains a covenant that provides the spending conditions described above.
+  * Checkpoints allow the exit and entrance of new validator nodes into the committee.
+* A checkpoint MAY introduce a new Validator Node public key into the VN committee
+  * The conditions for adding a new key to the VN committee set are specified in the [contract definition]
+  * Note: At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.

+* The validator node committee MUST post periodic [checkpoints] onto the base layer.
+  * The checkpoint MUST include a [summary of the contract state].
+This summary SHOULD be in the form of a Merklish Root.
+  * The checkpoint MUST include [refund information] for Tari holders in the side-chain.
+  * The checkpoint MUST spend the old contract funding UTXO into a new funding UTXO, taking any withdrawals and new deposits into account.
+* If a valid checkpoint is not posted within the maximum allowed timeframe, the contract is [abandoned].
+This COULD lead to penalties and stake slashing if enabled within the contract specification.
+* A checkpoint MAY define [validator node committee updates].

+### Other considerations and specifications

+The following requirements aren't part of the contract lifecycle specifically, but are needed to remove ambiguity.

 #### Template code registration and versioning